Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 See the *pynq-z1_base_overlay_audio.ipynb* notebook in the *getting started* directory for examples of using the audio.

-For more information see the `Digilent Audio Out reference for the PYNQ-Z1 board <https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#mono_audio_output>`_
+For more information on the audio hardware, see the `Digilent Audio Out reference for the PYNQ-Z1 board <https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#mono_audio_output>`_

 User IO
 -------